-Year Ended December 31,
+Year Ended December 31, 2023

 Commercial Agricultural Residential Total

-Balance, January 1, 2023
+(In Millions)

+Balance, beginning of year

 Impact of adoption of ASU 2016-13 \$266 \$8 \$15 \$289

-Current period provision 104 (1) 15 118
+Provision for expected credit losses 104 (1) 15 118

-Initial credit losses on PCD loans

 Write-offs (291) (291)

 Recoveries 91 91

-Balance, December 31, 2023 \$170 \$7 \$30 \$207
+Balance, end of year \$170 \$7 \$30 \$207

 During the year ended December 31, 2023, write-offs of the ACL were from the impairment of multiple mortgage loans where the expected pay off amount was lower than the carrying amount.
-The write-off amounts are directly correlated to the decline in the value of the underlying collateral due to declining local market conditions, low occupancy and reduced rental rates.
-As of December 31, 2023, accrued interest on mortgage loans totaled \$81 million and was excluded from the ACL.
+The write-off amounts are directly correlated to the decline in the value of the underlying collateral due to declining local market conditions, low occupancy, and reduced rental rates.

+As of December 31, 2024 and 2023, accrued interest on mortgage loans totaled \$103 million and \$81 million, respectively, and was excluded from the ACL.

-The ACL incorporates an estimate of lifetime expected credit losses and is recorded on each asset upon asset origination or acquisition.
-The starting point for the estimate of the allowance for credit losses is historical loss information, which includes losses from modifications of receivables to borrowers experiencing financial difficulty.
+The ACL incorporates an estimate of lifetime expected credit losses and is recorded on each asset upon origination or acquisition.
+The starting point for the estimate of the ACL is historical loss information, which includes losses from modifications of receivables to borrowers experiencing financial difficulty.
 An assessment of whether a borrower is experiencing financial difficulty is made on the date of a modification.
-The amount, timing and extent of modifications granted are considered in determining any ACL recorded.
+The amount, timing, and extent of modifications granted are considered in determining any ACL recorded.

+There were no loan modifications to borrowers experiencing financial difficulty during the year ended December 31, 2024.
 During the year ended December 31, 2023, the Company granted two term extensions on a commercial mortgage loan with an amortized cost of \$295 million.
 The first modification extended the maturity date by five months, and the second modification further extended the maturity date of the loan by two months.
 This modified loan represents 2% of the portfolio segment.
-The modified loan is considered current as of December 31, 2023.
+The modified loan matured in 2024.
+There were no loans that had defaulted during the years ended December 31, 2024 and 2023 that had been previously modified to borrowers experiencing financial difficulties.

-As of December 31, 2023 and 2022, there was one consolidated CMBS VIE loan that exceeded 10% of members' equity (see Note 3).
+As of December 31, 2024 and 2023, the Company had mortgage loans with one issuer totaling \$1.3 billion that exceeded 10% of members' equity.

-For commercial mortgage loans, the Company reviews the performance and credit quality on an on-going basis, including loan payment delinquencies and collateral performance.
+For commercial mortgage loans, the Company reviews performance and credit quality on an on-going basis, including loan payment delinquencies and collateral performance.
 Collateral performance includes a review of the most recent collateral inspection reports and financial statements.
-Analysts track each loan's DCR and LTV.
+Analysts track each loan's DCR and LTV ratio.
 The DCR compares the collateral's net operating income to its debt service payments.
 DCRs less than 1.0 times indicate that the collateral operations do not generate enough income to cover the loan's current debt payments.
 A larger DCR indicates a greater excess of net operating income over the debt service.
-The LTV compares the amount of the loan to the fair value of the collateral and is commonly expressed as a percentage.
-LTVs greater than 100% indicate that the loan amount exceeds the collateral value.
-A smaller LTV percentage indicates a greater excess of collateral value over the loan amount.
-The monitoring process focuses on higher risk loans, which include those that are classified as restructured, delinquent or in foreclosure, as well as loans with higher LTV ratios and lower DCR.
-The DCR and LTV ratios are updated routinely.
+The LTV ratio compares the amount of the loan to the fair value of the collateral and is commonly expressed as a percentage.
+LTV ratios greater than 100% indicate that the loan amount exceeds the collateral value.
+A smaller LTV ratio indicates a greater excess of collateral value over the loan amount.
+The monitoring process focuses on higher risk loans, which includes those that are classified as restructured, delinquent, or in foreclosure, as well as loans with higher LTV ratios and lower DCRs.
+The DCRs and LTV ratios are updated routinely.